DLR-RM/BlenderProc/examples/shapenet/README.md

   "transparent_background": False,
   "render_normals": True,
   "samples": 350,
-  "render_distance": True,
+  "render_distance": True
-  "distance_range": 2.5
 }
 ```
 To render with a transparent background, specify `transparent_background` as True.
 Depth and Normal images will also be produced.
-The Depth image's `distance_range` = `2.5`.

 ## HDF5 Writer